 5. Grab a buddy along

 We’ve talked about why you need a natural hair buddy before, and they are even more important when you’re aiming at a hair target.
-When it seems you’re not making progress or you need a push to get that washday done, you’re going to be thankful you chose a hair buddy to help you reach your goal.
+When it seems you’re not making progress or you need a push to get that washday done, you’re going to be thankful you chose a hair buddy to help you reach your hair goals.

 6. Find extra motivation